-- Adaptation Fund's Environmental and Social Policy.
-UNDP will not support activities that do not comply with national law and obligations under international law, whichever is the higher standard. - 176.
-The project was screened with UNDP's Social and Environmental Screening Procedure (see Annex 8).
-The screening and preliminary analysis found that certain project activities could generate a number of limited adverse social and environmental impacts.
-The screening resulted in an overall social and environmental risk categorization of "Moderate." (e.g. Category B) overall project social and environmental risk categorization.
-Based on this categorization, an Environmental and Social Management Framework (ESMF) has been developed. - 177.
-An EMSF is a management tool used to assist in minimising the impact to the environment and society; and reach a set of environmental and social objectives.
-The ESMF identifies relevant legislation, multi-lateral agreements, steps for screening activities, potential environmental and social impacts, recommended mitigation measures, and proposed monitoring schedules. - 178.
-To ensure the environmental and social objectives of the projects are met, the EMSF will be used by the project implementers to structure and control the environmental management safeguards that are required to avoid or mitigate adverse effects on the environment. - 179.
-The EMSF will be updated from time to time by the implementing Project Management Unit (PMU)/contractor in consultation with the UNDP staff and GoZ to incorporate changes in the detailed design phase of the projects. - 180.
+- activities, potential environmental and social impacts, recommended mitigation measures, and proposed monitoring schedules. - 188.
+To ensure the environmental and social objectives of the projects are met, the EMSF will be used by the project implementers to structure and control the environmental management safeguards that are required to avoid or mitigate adverse effects on the environment.
+The EMSF will be updated from time to time by the implementing Project Management Unit (PMU)/contractor in consultation with the UNDP staff and Gol to incorporate changes in the detailed design phase of the projects. - 189.
 The project will include a complaints and grievance redress process.
 The project complaints and grievance process has been designed to be problem-solving mechanism with voluntary good-faith efforts.
 The Grievance Redress Mechanism is not a substitute for the legal process.
 In addition to the project-level and national grievance redress mechanisms, complainants have the option to access UNDP's Accountability Mechanism, with both compliance and grievance functions.
 The Social and Environmental Compliance Unit investigates allegations that UNDP's Standards, screening procedure or other UNDP social and environmental commitments are not being implemented adequately, and that harm may result to people or the environment.
-The Social and Environmental Compliance Unit is housed in the Office of Audit and Investigations, and managed by a Lead Compliance Officer.
-A compliance review is available to any community or individual with concerns about the impacts of a UNDP programme or project. - 181.
-Main result and activities under each component has been elaborated in below table regarding the link with CC effect and risk management
+The Social and Environmental Compliance Unit is housed in the Office of Audit and Investigations and managed by a Lead Compliance Officer.
+A compliance review is available to any community or individual with concerns about the impacts of a UNDP programme or project. - 190.
+Complaints regarding projects/programmes supported by the Fund can also be filed with the secretariat at the following address: Adaptation Fund Board secretariat Mail stop: MSN P-4-400, 1818 H Street NW, Washington DC, 20433 USA, Tel: 001-202-478-7347 afbsec@adaptation-fund.org - 191.
+Main result and activities under each component have been elaborated in below table regarding the link with CC effect and risk management